-On September 2, 2016, Auditor General Eugene A. DePasquale issued a final report presenting the results of his quadrennial audit of the Commission under Act 44 and Act 122.
+The March 2019 Performance Audit followed a prior Performance Audit by the Auditor General issued on September 2, 2016 presenting the results of his quadrennial audit of the Commission under Act 44 and Act 122.
 The financial portion of the audit covered the period from June 1, 2010 to May 31, 2015, and the performance portion of the audit covered the period from June 1, 2014 to July 11, 2016.
 The Auditor General's office did not conduct its own financial audit but reviewed audits and supporting documentation of the independent firm that audits the Commission's financial statements annually, including working papers for the five Fiscal Years ended May 31, 2011 through May 31, 2015.